rhyan00/SC1015_B125_Group-7-Mini-Project/README.md

 This is our Mini-Project for SC1015 which is based on the energy consumption of Tétouan City.
 For a detailed walkthrough, please view the source code in this order:

 1. Exploratory Data Analysis
+2. Random Forest
+3. LTSM
+4. XGBoost
+5. Core

+# Welcome to B125_Team 7's repository

+## About
+This is our Mini-Project for SC1015 which is based on the energy consumption of Tétouan City.
+For a detailed walkthrough, please view the source code in this order:

+1. Exploratory Data Analysis
 2. XBGBoost
 3. LSTM
 4. Random